meltaxa/apom/README.md

      mode=random      Selects a random jpg image from your images directory.
                       Default mode is sequential from 0.jpg.
 Unset the mode parameter for the default. mode=demo        Special mode that has the following overrides: Images from astro.mellican.com/apom, randomness, 10s timer.
-                      This mode is automatically invoked when viewing directly from Github pages: https://meltaxa.github.io/apom/. timer=<number>   Sets the countdown time in the number of seconds.
+This mode is automatically invoked when viewing directly from the Github pages site: https://apom.mellican.com/. timer=<number>   Sets the countdown time in the number of seconds.
 Default is 60. image=<filename> Display the image from your images directory without cycling. max=<number>     Sets the limit of the image sequence to be cycled.
 Default is 60.